 Roads are monitored by our Pavement Management System.
 Kelowna roads are tested regularly for surface condition, roughness and strength, and our system identifies and prioritizes roads that require maintenance.
 We regularly inspect existing infrastructure – including roadways, sidewalks, bicycle networks and bridges – to identify areas that require maintenance and to ensure that facilities perform adequately for their design lifespan.
 All bridges are inspected on a yearly basis and repaired as needed.

 While road work can be inconvenient, it’s necessary to manage long-term costs and extend the life of Kelowna's roads.
 Crews aim to schedule and coordinate road work in a way that has the least impact on neighbouring residents, commuters and visitors.
-Most work happens during the Spring and Summer seasons, as the warm, dry weather is idea for road paving.
+Most work happens during the Spring and Summer seasons, as the warm, dry weather is ideal for road paving.
 Crews also ensure that they communicate with emergency services so that roads remain accessible when needed.

 To learn more about the future of Kelowna's roads, check out the 20 year Roadway Network Plan.